BhanuPrakashNani/python-template-repo/README.md

 ### Design Principles

 - **Interface Segregation**: Clean separation between interface and implementation
+- **Dependency Injection**: Factory-based client creation for better testability
 - **Stateless API**: Each method call is independent and can be used without dependencies
 - **Error Handling**: Comprehensive error handling with meaningful messages
-- **Type Safety**: Full type annotations for better IDE support and fewer bugs
+- **Type Safety**: Full type annotations with `py.typed` marker for better IDE support

 ### Data Flow

-1. User interacts via CLI or imports client directly
+1. User interacts via CLI or imports client using the factory
 2. Requests are formatted and sent to Cerebras API
 3. Responses are parsed, processed, and stored in conversation history
 4. Results are returned to the user in the requested format